“Goodluck, I’m behind 7 proxies.”

 Step 6: Configuring Tor

-Tor is going to prevent your ISP from figuring out what you are doing.
+Tor is going to prevent your ISP from figuring out what you are doing (btw you should not be running Tor as root).

 If you would like to use Tor with proxychains, install Tor by opening a new terminal and executing the apt-get install tor command (I already have Tor installed).
 This may take a few moments.
 After that, start Tor using the service tor start command.